AntonioFasano/rnw2pdf/README.md

 Prerequisites
 -------------

-This package does not require [ESS](https://ess.r-project.org/), [Polymode](https://polymode.github.io/), while you might find covenient to use them together.

-Of course, you need a working R and LaTeX distribution.
+Of course, you need a working [R](https://www.r-project.org/) and LaTeX distribution.
 Specifically, make sure that your LaTeX distribution comes with  [latexmk](https://ctan.org/pkg/latexmk/), which should be the case with major distros,  such as [MiKTeX](https://miktex.org/) or
 [TeX Live](https://www.tug.org/texlive/).

+As regards, R to have the Rnw knitted, you need to have the [knitr library](https://yihui.name/knitr) intalled

 I have tested this package  with Windows [MiKTeX](https://miktex.org/) and Linux  [TeX Live](https://www.tug.org/texlive/).

+This package does not require [ESS](https://ess.r-project.org/), [Polymode](https://polymode.github.io/), while you might find covenient to use them together.

 Setup
 -----